nicklockwood/SwiftFormat/README.md

 2. Edit or create a `.git/hooks/pre-commit` file in your project folder.
 The .git folder is hidden but should already exist if you are using Git with your project, so open in with the terminal, or the Finder's `Go > Go to Folder...` menu.

-3. Add the following line in the pre-commit file (unlike the Xcode build phase approach, this uses your locally installed version of swiftformat, not a separate copy in your project repository)
+3. Add the following line in the pre-commit file (unlike the Xcode build phase approach, this uses your locally installed version of SwiftFormat, not a separate copy in your project repository)

         #!/bin/bash
         git status --porcelain | grep -e '^[AM]\(.*\).swift$' | cut -c 3- | while read line; do